ObjColumnist/ConstrainTo/README.md

 public func constrain(toCenterOf view: UIView, offsetBy offsets: CGPoint = CGPoint.zero) -> (xConstraint: NSLayoutConstraint, yConstraint: NSLayoutConstraint)

+public func constrain(toSizeOf view: UIView) -> (widthConstraint: NSLayoutConstraint, heightConstraint: NSLayoutConstraint)

 ```

 ## Examples

-## Constrain an attibute to the attribute of another view
+## Constrain an attribute to the attribute of another view

 If you wanted the left of `redView` to be to the right of `blueView` you would need to write: